173TECH/sayn/docs/tutorials/tutorial_part1.md

       FROM logs_tournaments l
     ```

-So a simple `SELECT` statement that SAYN will use when creating a table called `dim_tournaments` as
-defined in the `destination` field in the dag file.
+This is a simple `SELECT` statement that SAYN will use when creating a table called `dim_tournaments` as defined in the `destination` field in the `base.yaml` file.

 For more information about setting up `autosql` tasks, visit the [autosql tasks section](../tasks/autosql.md).